 Now as for that bread: Italians, particularly Tuscans, obviously, will argue that an authentic panzanella salad recipe calls for unsalted Tuscan bread.
 But unless you live in Tuscany you’re probably going to find Tuscan bread challenging to source.

 Italian friends and food writers recommend ciabatta as a substitute, but while it’s a completely different style of bread, I recommend sourdough bread in this panzanella salad recipe.

-Terence bakes sourdough every few days, so we always end up with some stale sourdough ends, and we think they’re fantastic in panzanella – which is why I thought I’d share this panzanella salad recipe in the first place.
+Terence bakes sourdough bread every few days, so we always end up with some stale sourdough ends, and we think they’re fantastic in panzanella – which is why I thought I’d share this panzanella salad recipe in the first place.

 Two-day old sourdough is perfect, but even three-day old sourdough works.
-When the bread is that stale, I lay out the bread pieces on a baking tray, sprinkle them with a little water, turn the oven on high, and five minutes later, the bread has freshened up.
+When the bread is that stale, I usually lay out the bread pieces on a baking tray, sprinkle them with a little water, turn the oven on high, and five minutes later, the bread has freshened up.

 The texture of sourdough in a salad like this is such that it stays firm-ish and doesn’t go soggy and has a delightful chewiness about it.

 As with any cuisine, but especially Italian, always use the freshest and best quality ingredients you can afford and source.
 In the case of this panzanella salad recipe, of special importance are the tomatoes – make sure they’re sweet, ripe, plump tomatoes – and the extra virgin olive oil and vinegar.
 Red wine vinegar or sherry vinegar work better than white wine vinegar.